Palm Beach International Airport: Ground transportation

+Car

+Interstate 95, Southern Boulevard, and Congress Avenue all serve – and provide direct vehicular access to – the airport.

+Public transportation

+Bus

+Palm Tran bus route 44 serve the airport.
+Both provide connections to the Amtrak/Tri-Rail West Palm Beach train station; the station is also served by Greyhound buses.

 Rail

-Palm Beach International Airport is near the West Palm Beach Brightline Station served by Brightline and the West Palm Beach train station served by Amtrak intercity trains and Tri-Rail commuter trains.
-The latter no longer provides a shuttle bus service from the station to the airport.
+Palm Beach International Airport is near the West Palm Beach Brightline Station (served by Brightline) and the West Palm Beach Amtrak/Tri-Rail station (served by Amtrak intercity trains and Tri-Rail commuter trains).
+A Palm Tran shuttle bus service connects the latter station with the airport.

-Road

-Palm Tran buses No. 40 and No. 44 serve the airport.
-Both provide connections to the Amtrak/Tri-Rail West Palm Beach train station.
-The station is also served by Greyhound buses.

 Controversies

 In conjunction with the slated construction of a new ATC tower at PBIA, the Federal Aviation Administration intended to transfer all of PBIA's air traffic controllers whose assigned sector is between 5 and 40 mi from the airport to a remote facility at Miami International Airport.
-Ground traffic controllers, and approach controllers whose sector is within 5 mi of the runway would have remained at PBIA.
+Ground traffic controllers and approach controllers whose sector is within 5 mi of the runway would have remained at PBIA.
 The FAA cited the move as a cost-cutting measure, but critics say that it creates a risk to South Florida air traffic if the Miami facility is damaged in a hurricane or a terrorist attack.
 The National Air Traffic Controllers Association opposed the move.
 The remote facility at Miami International Airport houses air traffic controllers for Miami and Fort Lauderdale international airports.

 Donald Trump sued to block the expansion of one of the runways at PBIA in 2010.
 In 2015, he initiated a $100 million lawsuit over the flight path that passes over his Mar-a-Lago estate.
 He dropped the lawsuit in 2016 after his presidential victory ensured some type of no fly zone over his property.